dart-windows/win32/doc/com.md

 ### Releasing COM objects

-Most of the time, you don't need to do anything as COM objects are automatically released by `Finalizer` when they go out of scope.

-However, if you're manually managing the lifetime of the object (i.e. by calling the `.detach()`), you should release it by calling the `.release()`:
+When you have finished using a COM interface, you should release it with the `.release()` method:

 ```dart
 fileOpenDialog.release(); // Release the interface